JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/en.explain_doc.clinical_radiology.pipeline/outputs/README.md

 # Output Format

-The output at the chunk level consists of a JSON object with the following structure:
+The output consists of a JSON object with the following structure:

 ```json